 Future excavations are needed for collecting new contextual information to establish a precise chronology of the archaeological assemblages and occupations at the onset of the UP, and will also help us understand the interactions between Neanderthals and H. sapiens during this pivotal period of technological development, and human movements and adaptation.

-Acknowledgments
+Acknowledgements

 Thank you to Aitor Ruiz-Redondo and William Davies for the invitation to participate in the workshop on ‘At the crossroads of two continents: recent research on the prehistoric hunter- gatherers of South-eastern Europe’ in the University of Southampton and the following Proceedings of the British Academy publication.
 I am grateful to my colleagues from BK Cave project and excavation for their support and assistance.
 I am very grateful to Jean-Luc Guadelli who provided updated results and to Geoff Smith for helping with the faunal assessment of the four assemblages.
 Special thanks to Sahra Talamo and Helen Fewlass with recalibration and discussing the old radiocarbon dates from TD and Kozarnika caves.
 Thank you very much to Katya Melamed and Naomi Martisius for reading and editing this manuscript.
-Thank you to Yuri Demidenko for the critical notes and recommendations.
+Thank you to Yuri Demidenko and the anonymous peer reviewer for the critical notes and recommendations.
 I am grateful to all projects and institutions which are investing in Palaeolithic research in Bulgaria: Max Planck Society and the ex-Department of Human Evolution and MPI-EVA, Leipzig and Prof. Jean-Jacques Hublin; the international Franco-Bulgarian Prehistoric Mission in North Bulgaria cooperation between the National Institute of Archaeology of the Bulgarian Academy of Sciences (N. Sirakov) and the UMR5199 CNRS PACEA/IPGQ (J.-L. Guadelli).

 References